 Analyzing TAL Education's Unusual Options Activity

-On Tuesday, shares of TAL Education (NYSE:TAL) saw unusual options activity.
-After the option alert, the stock price moved down to $23.62.
+Shares of TAL Education (NYSE:TAL) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $21.39.

 - Sentiment: BULLISH